jgvargas/basura-bot/README.md

 # basura-bot
 Basura-bot is a bot made to help me (John Vargas) manage my Discord server

-Usage
+## H2 Usage
-Basura-bot will be used to try and organize players into a play session.
+Basura-bot will help organize a play session amoungst the memmbers of the Discord Server.

+## H2 Commands
+TBD